-e) shall specify whether the UE supports URSP provisioning in EPS in the UE policy classmark IE; and
+e) if the UE supports URSP provisioning in EPS, shall set the EPSURSP bit to "URSP provisioning in EPS supported by the UE" in the UE policy classmark IE;

+f) if the UE supports VPS URSP, shall set the SVPSU bit to "VPS URSP supported by the UE" in the UE policy classmark IE;

+Editor's note: (WI:eUEPO, CR:5169) Need of the SVPSU bit will be re-evaluated once stage-2 is frozen.

-f) may include the UE's one or more OS IDs in the UE OS Id IE.
+g) may include the UE's one or more OS IDs in the UE OS Id IE; and

+h) if the UE supports VPS URSP and has the stored VPS URSP configuration with one or more entries, shall indicate the tuple IDs of entries of the stored VPS URSP configuration in the VPS URSP configuration tuple ID list IE.

 The UE shall send the UE STATE INDICATION message (see example in figure D.2.2.2.1).
 The UE shall transport the created UE STATE INDICATION message using the registration procedure (see subclause 5.5.1).